Finder makes money from featured partners, but editorial opinions are our own.

 Newfoundland and Labrador

-• Give the buyer your vehicle registration permit and make sure they complete the signed insurance declaration on the back.
+• Give the buyer your vehicle registration permit, and make sure they complete the signed insurance declaration on the back.

 • Fill out a sworn affidavit with the buyer for a private sale if the purchase price of the vehicle is below the wholesale Red Book value.

-• Remove the notice of sale portion of your registration, sign and submit it to motor registration within 10 days of the sale of a vehicle.
+• Remove the notice of sale portion of your registration, and sign and submit it to motor registration within 10 days of the sale of a vehicle.

 • Your buyer will need to go to a registry office with the documents to register the vehicle.